-- Unless otherwise specified, the development of an accessory structures requires the submittal of a development review application to the Building Official. - b.
-Accessory structures may not be constructed prior to the following: - i. construction of a principal building type; or - ii. issuance of a special permit for an accessory use, as applicable. - c.
+- a.
+All development, excluding normal maintenance, requires the submittal of a development review application to the Building Official and the issuance of a Certificate of Zoning Compliance prior to the issuance of a Building Permit or Certificate of Occupancy. - b.
+Accessory structures are permitted by-right. - c.
+Accessory structures may not be constructed prior to the following: - i. construction of a principal building type; or - ii. issuance of a special permit for an accessory use, as applicable. - d.
 The Building Official shall determine when a structure is accessory to the principal building of a lot.
-To determine that a structure is accessory, the Building Official must find that the structure: - is customarily found in association with a permitted accessory use; - ii. is clearly incidental and subordinate to the principal building in terms of area, size, function, and location; - iii. is operated and maintained under the same ownership and on the same site as the principal building; and - iv. not attached to a principal structure. - d.
-Unless otherwise specified, accessory structures are permitted to encroach any side or rear setback, provided that at least three (3) feet is maintained from the vertical plane of any lot line. - e.
+To determine that a structure is accessory, the Building Official must find that the structure: - i. is customarily found in association with a permitted accessory use; - ii. is clearly incidental and subordinate to the principal building in terms of area, size, function, and location; - iii. is operated and maintained under the same ownership and on the same site as the principal building; and - iv. not attached to a principal structure. - e.
+Unless otherwise specified, accessory structures are permitted to encroach any side or rear setback, provided that at least three (3) feet is maintained from the vertical plane of any lot line. - f.
 Accessory structures are not permitted to encroach any maximum front setback.